costajob/app-servers/README.md

 * 8 GB 1333 MHz DDR3

 ### RAM and CPU
-I measured RAM and CPU consumption by using the Apple XCode Instruments and recording max peaks.
+I measured RAM and CPU consumption by using the Apple XCode's Instruments and recording max consumption peak.
-Since both Ruby and Node starts multiple processes (9) i reported average consumption of each one.
+Since both Ruby and Node starts multiple processes (9) i reported average total RAM consumption and express CPUs usage as a range of percentages.

 ### Wrk
 I used [wrk](https://github.com/wg/wrk) as the loading tool.